Entanglement generation via single-qubit rotations in a torn Hilbert space: Examples of entangled states

 We first take the creation of SSS as an example.
 We use the Wineland parameter \cite{wineland1992spin} $\xi_{R}^2=S\left(\Delta S_{\perp}\right)_{\min }^2 /|\langle\mathbf{S}\rangle|^2$ to characterize the entanglement.
 Compared with the criterion from Kitagawa and Ueda \cite{kitagawa1993squeezed}, $\xi_{R}^2$ is more strict and robust since it includes the considerations of the curvature of the Bloch sphere.
 Here, $\left(\Delta S_{\perp}\right)_{\min }^2$ is the minimum of the fluctuation $\left(\Delta S_{\perp}\right)^2=\left\langle S_{\perp}^2\right\rangle-\left\langle S_{\perp}\right\rangle^2$ for the spin component perpendicular to the mean spin direction and $|\langle\mathbf{S}\rangle|$ is the mean spin length.
 To show the power and the robustness of this scheme, we restrict ourselves by creating SSS within only one sequence in the discussions below.

-For a resonator with a cooperativity $\eta=200$, we control the form of diagonal terms via creating multiple frequencies components for the incident light which can be achieved by an electro-optical modulator.
-We first consider the ideal case without the spontaneous decay $\Gamma$, such as Ytterbium atoms in an optical cavity where the spontaneous decay $\Gamma$ is only 7~mHz.
+For a resonator with a cooperativity $\eta=200$, we control the form of diagonal terms via creating multiple frequencies components for the incident light which can be achieved by an electro-optical modulator (EOM).
+We first consider the ideal case without the spontaneous decay $\Gamma$, such as $^{171}$Yb atoms in an optical cavity where the spontaneous decay $\Gamma$ is only 7~mHz.
 Recent spin squeezing experiments in the optical transition of Ytterbium \cite{braverman2019near} also supports this treatment.
 Here we use $n_f$ to label the number of frequencies used in the incident light.
 To understand this process more intuitively, we plot how the wave function evolves under the $H_{\rm AC}$ term near a certain Dicke states in Fig.~\ref{fig:SSS_demo}.
 It is shown that when the population rotates approaching this boundary, it is stretched into a strip shape, corresponding to a SSS.
 The whole procedure can be simply written as:

 We show in the Fig.~\ref{fig:SSS}(a) the scaling of squeezing parameter $\xi_{R}^2$ as a function of total qubit number $N$ under $\eta=200$.
-Under the optimized parameters (the optimized parameters can be found in Appendix.~\ref{SSSIdeal}), the squeezing parameter shows a similar power-law scaling $\xi^2_R = \alpha/N^\beta$ with respect to $N$ for different $n_f=1$ and $4$.
-Ideally, with large enough $n_f$, one can approach any form of diagonal term $H_{\rm AC}$ with arbitrary precision by direct numerical fitting, which is also shown by $n_f=\infty$ here.
-As our numerical calculation reveals, while the offset changes, the scaling factor $\beta$ only varies slightly from 0.84 to 0.88 with the increasing of $n_f$.
+Under the optimized parameters (the optimized parameters can be found in Appendix~\ref{SSSIdeal}), the squeezing parameter shows a similar power-law scaling $\xi^2_R = \alpha/N^\beta$ with respect to $N$ for different $n_f=1$, $4$, and $8$.

+As our numerical calculation reveals, while the offset changes, the scaling factor $\beta$ only varies slightly from 0.843 to 0.855 with the increasing of $n_f$ from 1 to 8.
 The relation of squeezing parameter $\xi_R^2$ versus the total qubit number $N$ of the one-axis twisting (OAT) scheme (dashed line) and the two-axis counter-twisting (TAT) scheme (dashed-dotted line with $\beta=0.94$) are also shown in Fig.~\ref{fig:SSS}(a).